-Stanley Matthews, the longest-serving player in history
+Stanley Matthews, the oldest Ballon d'Or in history

 Born in 1915, Sir Stanley always took care of his physical. physically worked more than the rest of the players of his era, who they were not much given to it yet.
 His father, an amateur boxing barber, Sir Stanley and woke his brothers at six in the morning to do calisthenics.
 During his years of professional he confessed that he slept twelve hours a day, He is claiming that this was another of his secrets to play professional football until 50.